AILabs4All/datasets-mh30plus/Balanceados/README.md

 # Overview

-The specifications as well as the amount of benign and malign samples can be found in table below
+The specifications as well as the amount of benign and malign samples after and before are listed in the table.

 | Dataset             | Original (B/M)            | Undersampling (B/M + technique)          | Oversampling (B/M + technique)      |
 |---------------------|---------------------------|------------------------------------------|-------------------------------------|